tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 $$
 x_3^{t+1} = \arg\min_{x_3} E(x_1^t, x_2^t, x_3)
 $$
-This is a gauss-seidal-like approach as we solve for each coordinate in a sequential order, updating the other coordinates with the previous iterate.
-If we instead solve for them all simulataneously, we get jacobi-like method, which is easier to parallelize but converges slower.
-The pseudocode for the Gauss-Seidal variant could look like:
+This is a Jacobi-like approach allowing us to solve for each coordinate independently.
+If we instead solve for them sequentially, replacing $x_i^t$ with $x_{i-1}^{t+1}$ we get a Gauss-Seidal-like approach.
+Some works do this instead.
+The Gauss-Seidel variant will yield better convergence, but is trickier to parallelize.
+The pseudocode for the Jacobi variant looks like:
 ```
 x = xt # some initial guess
 while not converged:
     d = zeros(n)
+    xk = x
     for i in 1:n:
-        H = hessian(x, i)   # hessian of the energy function with respect to the i-th coordinate
+        H = hessian(xk, i)   # hessian of the energy function with respect to the i-th coordinate
-        g = gradient(x, i)  # gradient ...
+        g = gradient(xk, i)  # gradient ...
         d[i] = -H^-1 * g
     x = x + d
     if ||d|| < tolerance: